baloneys/dynabackend/README.md

 1. In the Manager, change "Detection Size" before clicking Tagify

 **After creating:**
-1. Find the "DetectionArea" child under your Root GameObject (not under triggers!)
+1. Find the "DetectionArea" child under your Root GameObject
 2. Select it
 3. Modify the BoxCollider size in the Inspector

-**Note:** Detection areas are only created for SyncedTagParserSimple, not SyncedTagParserSimpleColored.
+**Note:** Detection areas are only for SyncedTagParserSimple, not SyncedTagParserSimpleColored.

-### "Players detected when they shouldn't be"

-Make sure "Detect Players Anywhere" is set to `false`.
-If the override checkbox is checked and it's set to `true`, the script detects all players in the world, not just those in triggers.

-Uncheck the override to use the preset default, or check it and set it to `false`.

-### "I can't find the Detection Area"

-**For SyncedTagParserSimple:**
-- Look under your Root GameObject (the one you selected in "Root GameObject" field)
-- It should be named "DetectionArea"
-- It's created as a direct child of the root, not the trigger objects

-**For SyncedTagParserSimpleColored:**
-- This script doesn't use detection areas, so you won't find one!
-- It relies on trigger colliders directly

 ### "Button says 'Modify' but I want to start fresh"